Join our Email List HERE to be among the first to find out about upcoming auditions and events, or frequently visit our Upcoming Auditions page.

 Auditions are held at Peacock Players, 14 Court Street, Nashua, NH.

-We strongly recommend that parents allow their students to audition on their own.
-We find they are less distracted, and execute better work when they are alone while auditioning.
+We do not allow family or friends into the audition room We find our young performers are less distracted, and execute better work when they are alone while auditioning.
 Plus, we need to evaluate their ability to perform solo.

 Unless otherwise specifically suggested in the audition information, it is always acceptable at Peacock Players to sing from the score you are auditioning for.